Clear Aligners (Invisalign) vs. Traditional Metal Braces

 Treatment Time

+There can be differences in how long treatment takes based on the use of clear aligners or braces, and the experience of your orthodontist.
 In our office, mild to moderate cases treated with clear aligners finish six months faster and fewer visits than with braces.
 Cases with moderate to severe complexity take about the same amount of time to complete with clear aligners or braces.
 There are some more complicated situations where braces are more efficient.

 Aligner tray illustration